berikv/BatchedCollection/Readme.md

         .joined(separator: "\n    ")

     print("let numbers = [\n    \(description)]") // copy paste the new `let numbers` definition

+When the numbers are listed 8 per line, the list can be **much easier** to parse:

     let numbers = [
         03, 48, 23, 32, 55, 50, 71, 14